DAY 6-25: Exploring the Russian High Arctic, Siberian Coast, and Russian Far East

 New Siberian Islands

-Often surrounded by heavy pack ice, the 500-foot-high volcanic spires, cliffs and buttresses of these rocky outposts are a magnificent backdrop for abundant wildlife.
-We keep a lookout for elusive Ross’s gull, named after the polar explorer.
-Walrus haul out in numbers and seabirds nest on great cliffs on De Long islands, discovered by the Jeannette expedition in 1881 on their search for the North Pole.
+Often surrounded by heavy pack ice, the volcanic spires, cliffs, and buttresses of these rocky outposts are a magnificent backdrop for abundant wildlife.
+We keep a lookout for elusive Ross’s gull, named after the British polar explorer.
+Walruses haul out on the ice in great numbers and seabirds nest on great cliffs on the De Long Islands, discovered by the 1881 Jeannette expedition in search of the North Pole.

 East Siberian Sea

-Depending on our course and weather, explore granite towers, luxuriant tundra and ancient ceremonial sites along the coast where mammoths once roamed.
-A hallmark of any Arctic expedition is flexibility and our options are many as we cross the top of the world.
-The surrounding pack ice is an ideal place to find walruses, polar bears and other wildlife of the circumpolar north.
+Depending on sailing conditions, explore granite towers, tundra, and ancient ceremonial sites along shores where mammoths once roamed.
+The surrounding pack ice is an ideal place to find walruses, polar bears, and other wildlife of the circumpolar north.